site logo

 The rest of the War

-His left arm was amputated in the upper third of the humerus bone (near the shoulder) on 19 September, and was discharged for disability at Frederick, MD on 13 December 1862.
+His left arm was amputated in the upper third of the humerus bone (near the shoulder) on 19 September, and he was admitted to US Army General Hospital #5 in Frederick, MD on 26 September.
+He was discharged for disability there on 15 December 1862.

 References & notes